Back up the show

 Playback master controls intensity of all playbacks.

-To assign master faders, go to System mode and select Assign Mastering, or press Record then Create Master.
+To assign master faders, from the System menu select Assign Masters, or press Record then Create Master.

 By default, master faders are set to have a transparent lock, which makes the master fader remain in position even when the playback page is changed.
-If you don't want this to happen you can change it by pressing Playback Options from the root menu then press the Swop/Select button of the master.
+If you don't want this to happen you can change it by pressing Options (or Options softkey from the root menu) then press the Swop/Select button of the master.

 On the Arena console, the rotary encoders on the Mini Screen are very useful as speed masters or group masters - press the encoder to select it as a master.
 Press the Display button below the encoders to show legends for the encoders on the screen if they are not already shown (there are 4 display modes to cycle through).